Affiliate links on SoundGuys may earn us a commission. Learn more.

 Technically, none of the models we recommend here absolutely require a dedicated DAC or an amp.
 However, there are situations in which you might want one.

-If you find that to hear anything out of your cheap studio headphones you have to crank up the volume really high, an amp might help out.
-A standalone DAC bypasses a computer’s built-in audio hardware, which might be helpful if yours introduces noise or other problems.
-Another reason might be if your want to use your budget studio headphones with your phone or other portable devices.
-Sometimes, those types of device just can’t drive a big pair of studio headphones, and an amp will help make that possible.
+If you find that to hear anything out of your cheap studio headphones, you have to crank up the volume really high; an amp might help out.
+A standalone DAC bypasses a computer’s built-in audio hardware, which might be helpful if you introduce noise or other problems.
+Another reason might be if you want to use your budget studio headphones with your phone or other portable devices.
+Sometimes, those types of devices just can’t drive a big pair of studio headphones, and an amp will help make that possible.
 You’ll have to drag the amp around with you, too, though.

 Should studio headphones block out background noise?

-Isolation is how well a given set of headphones blocks out external noises without the use of ANC.
-Those outside sounds can end up masking parts of what you’re listening to, and that means you might end up mixing music with background noise in mind, instead of what’s actually coming out of the drivers.
+Isolation is how well a given set of headphones blocks out external noises without using active noise canceling (ANC).
+Those outside sounds can end up overwhelming what you’re listening to, and that means you might end up mixing music with background noise in mind instead of what’s actually coming out of the drivers.

 Most of the cheap studio headphones models we recommend here have at least some isolation, either due to their padded ear cups, clamping force around your head, or a combination of those factors.
-An exception to this would be open-back models, which can’t isolate much at all as a consequence of their design.
-Ideally, you should be mixing tracks in a silent room, but if that’s not possible, isolation can definitely lend a good helping hand.
+An exception to this would be open-back models: these can’t isolate much at all as a consequence of their design.
+Ideally, you should be mixing tracks in a silent room with your preferred DAW, but if that’s not possible, isolation can definitely lend a good helping hand.

 Are open-back or closed-back headphones better for studio use?

 When you listen to tracks through an open-back headset, your ears can do a better job of pinpointing where sounds come from.
-That can be useful if you mix tracks with various instruments in particular configurations—take classical music, for instance.
+That can be useful if you mix tracks with various instruments in particular configurations — take classical music, for instance.
 For pop and rock songs, however, you might not notice this quite as much.
-However, open-back designs let in all sorts of external noise and they leak sounds playing through them to the outside world, too.
-As a result, you might annoy your roommates when using them and you can’t wear them during a live recording session.
-So, when it comes to picking the perfect pair for you, consider where and when you’ll be using your budget studio headphones, whether you’ll be using them to record, and what you’ll be mixing.
+However, open-back designs let in all sorts of external noise, and they leak sounds playing through them to the outside world, too.
+As a result, you might annoy your roommates when using them, and you can’t wear them during a live recording session.
+So, when it comes to picking the perfect pair for you, consider where and when you’ll be using your budget studio headphones, whether you’ll be using them to record live instruments, and what you’ll be mixing.

 Why you should trust SoundGuys on the best cheap studio headphones